rsdoiel/picking-up-nodestack/lesson-01.md

 feature rich modules like PHP.
 Node http module doesn't provide this.
 Node's http module requires your to define how your requests will be handled to be useful.
 Apache gives you some helpful default behavior.
+Node is providing much less out of the box and in this case that is good.

+Incase you're worried about have to write everything Apache provides you don't.
-This isn't as bad as it sounds.
-In practice we don't have to do all this heavy lifting (e.g. set headers, etc).
-Node has a module called *express* which makes building web services very straight forward by providing support for *routes*.
+In my first example I am showing you allot of heavey lifting (e.g. setting headers, reading things into memory before starting the web service) but in practice we can build a server simpler.
+Node gives you choices through a rich ecosystem of modules.
+Node has a module called *express* which makes building web services very straight forward by providing support for a concept known as *routes*.

+Node+express provides you with a good default, out of the box starting point for building web services that are specific to your website's needs.

 ## Routes